TheMisinformationGame/MisinformationGame/docs/README.md

 website.
 Therefore, to see your changes on the live website, your changes will need to be added here as well.

-We use the MisinformationGame `/docs/` directory as the ground-truth for the documentation.
-Therefore, no changes should be made here directly.
+We use the MisinformationGame repository's `/docs/` directory as the ground-truth for the documentation.
+No changes should be made in the themisinformationgame.github.io repository directly.
 Instead, if you have made changes to the documentation in the `/docs/` directory of the
 [MisinformationGame repository](https://github.com/TheMisinformationGame/MisinformationGame),
 they can be added here using the following procedure: